 a).
 Oral thrush

-Asthmatic, Lungs disease and diabetic patients are also likely to have oral thrush and commonly appear after taking antibiotics.
+Asthmatic, lung disease ,and diabetic patients are also likely to have oral thrush and commonly appear after taking antibiotics.

 This is a condition where there is excessive growth of oral cells, causing the formation of white patches in the mouth, especially on top of the tongue.